Stay up to date

 Authorization: Basic YXBpc2VjdXJpdHk6d2l0aG9ic2N1cml0eQ==

 Base64 authentication is an encoding method that is often ‘mistaken’ as an encryption scheme.
-There are a few security risks linked with Basic64 encoded data.
+There are a few security flaws linked with Basic64 encoded data.

 - Base64 encoded data transmitted over the network is not a secure transmission unless supported by encrypted channels such as HTTPS (configured with secure SSL/TLS settings).
 SSL/TLS encryption offers security against data in transit between the two points.